In mathematics, an integer sequence is a sequence (i.e., an ordered list) of integers.

 Alternatively, an integer sequence may be defined by a property which members of the sequence possess and other integers do not possess.
 For example, we can determine whether a given integer is a perfect number, (sequence A000396 in the OEIS), even though we do not have a formula for the nth perfect number.

-An integer sequence is a computable sequence if there exists an algorithm which, given n, calculates an, for all n > 0.
+An integer sequence is computable if there exists an algorithm that, given n, calculates an, for all n > 0.
 The set of computable integer sequences is countable.
 The set of all integer sequences is uncountable (with cardinality equal to that of the continuum), and so not all integer sequences are computable.

 Although some integer sequences have definitions, there is no systematic way to define what it means for an integer sequence to be definable in the universe or in any absolute (model independent) sense.